 Fine Arts 310.
-Nineteenth and Twentieth-Century Art.
+Art of the Nineteenth and Twentieth-Centuries.
 (IL)

 Examination of the architecture, sculpture, and painting of the late eighteenth, nineteenth, and twentieth centuries in Europe, England and America.
 Special attention given to artists influenced by Swedenborg, including Flaxman, Blake, Powers, Page, Gauguin, Inness, Pyle, and Burnham.
 Prerequisite: Any IL art history course, preferably 200 level.
 3 Credits.